chadpierce/hackthebox/legacy/legacy-writeup.md

 This one was super easy.
 Nothing really of note here other than it made me laugh that I guessed a working exploit.
 Way to make me feel good about myself, HTB!

+One thing I'd like to do is dive into these exploits to see how they are working and maybe even try running them manually.
+I may revisit these 2 first boxes (this one and Lame) and give that a shot.
+Metasploit makes things trivial, but it'd be good to take a look under the hood.